 Think about it for a second - how do you absorb, store, and then analyze data for millions of car rides and everything else that comes with it?
 How do you digest this data for analytical and machine learning purposes?
 To give you an example, Uber created its own open-source deep learning engine, Neuropod.

-To facilitate its data, Uber uses a large amount of data pipelines, somewhere in the region of 15,000.
+To facilitate its data, Uber uses a large number of data pipelines, somewhere in the region of 15,000.
 Uber’s engineers originally used Python framework-based methods for these pipelines but discovered over time that this was time-consuming coding with the amounts of growing data that was being digested.
-This marked the beginning of Uber’s data movement – uWorc, Unified Workflow Orchestrator.
+This marked the beginning of Uber’s data movement - uWorc, Unified Workflow Orchestrator.